In Japan and across Asia, an outpouring of support for Ukraine

 Source: Kaohsiung mayor’s Facebook https://t.co/I0B6rlIHDy pic.twitter.com/PygVVFHFHM

 Inuma reported from Tokyo.
-Shibani Mahtani in Hong Kong, Lily Kuo and Vic Chiang in Taipei, Min Joo Kim in Seoul, Reis Thebault in Washington contributed reporting.
+Shibani Mahtani in Hong Kong, Lily Kuo and Vic Chiang in Taipei, Min Joo Kim in Seoul, and Reis Thebault in Washington contributed to this report.